Yuditec S.A. Listed by gunra Ransomware Group

 Why This Matters to You and Your Family

 When a company’s internal files are stolen, the information inside often includes spreadsheets of customer records, employee details, contracts, or invoices that list names, addresses, phone numbers, email accounts, and sometimes dates of birth or government identifiers.
-If your data was stored by Yuditec S.A., those details are now in the hands of criminals who may sell them, publish them, or use them to launch further attacks.
+If your data was stored by Yuditec S.A., those details may now be in the hands of criminals who may sell them, publish them, or use them to launch further attacks.
 Ordinary families are routinely caught in these breaches because everyday services—from utilities to local vendors—keep records that end up in corporate networks.
 Once your information leaves a secure environment, you and your family lose control over who can access it and for how long.

 The Doxxing and Identity-Chain Risk